 About The Program

 Given the current interest and changing landscape in emergency management training, much effort regionally and nationally, has been focused upon higher education programs.
-Idaho State University’s Associate of Science Degree in Emergency Management places emphasis upon the needs of first responder professionals at the city, county, state, and national levels.
+Idaho State University’s Associate of Science and Bachelor of Science Degree in Emergency Management place emphasis upon the needs of first responder professionals at the city, county, state, and national levels.

 - Associate of Science

 - Bachelor of Science

 - General education courses do not have to be completed prior to enrollment in Emergency Management courses.

 - All Emergency Management core and non-core courses are taught online.